docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/_index.md

 subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

-Enforcing sign-in ensures that your Docker Desktop developers always authenticate to your organization, even though they can authenticate without it and the feature will take effect.
+Enforcing sign-in ensures that your Docker Desktop developers always authenticate to your organization.
-Enforcing sign-in guarantees the feature always takes effect.

 ##### Setup